Distress in Singapore as Malaysia bans chicken export | Headlines

 But there is concern over the fate of the ubiquitous chicken rice that is sold everywhere from hawker stalls to top hotels.
 Popular eatery Tian Tian Hainanese Chicken Rice, which gets its poultry entirely from Malaysia, reportedly said it will introduce pork and seafood dishes instead of using frozen chicken if it fails to find new suppliers.

-Malaysia's protectionist move comes as countries worldwide grapple with soaring food prices, fuelled partly by the Ukraine war.
+Malaysia's ban comes as countries worldwide grapple with soaring food prices, fueled partly by the Ukraine war.
 Ukraine is a major exporter of corn and grains that are key components of chicken feed.
-India has restricted sugar and wheat exports, while Indonesia temporarily halted — and then lifted — palm oil sales abroad.
+India also moved to protect its markets, restricting sugar and wheat exports, while Indonesia temporarily halted — and then lifted — palm oil sales abroad.

 Apart from the export ban, Malaysia also abolished import permits for chicken and other foods to boost food supply and curb prices amid public anger.
 It has earlier capped chicken prices and allocated subsidies for farmers squeezed by the rising cost of chicken feed, partly caused by a weakening Malaysian currency.

-The export ban came as a surprise to Ismail's government, which took power in August and faces a general election next year.
+The move came as a surprise to Ismail's government, which took power in August and faces a general election next year.
 The government is also investigating claims that cartels are controlling the price and supply of chicken.

 The ban not only caused alarm in Singapore but also troubled smaller Malaysian poultry farmers who supply to Singapore to help keep their operations afloat.
 The government didn't say how long the export ban will last, but officials expect supply and prices to normalize within a month.